OctopusDeploy/Architecture/Steps/Concepts/Execution.md

 - Providing an `OctopusContext` to the Step Package function as an additional input that provides ambient context about the deployment
 - Providing common step functions to read and set variables, to send messages back to Octopus Server, etc.

-The bootstrapper is coupled to the `LaunchTool` within Calamari - each tool knows the specific bootstrapper it requires to launch a step.
+The bootstrapper is coupled to the `LaunchTool` within Calamari - each tool knows which bootstrapper it requires to launch a step, and how to invoke that bootstrapper correctly.

 Each platform we plan to support for steps will require a bootstrapper.
 As of now that is `node`, and `dotnet`.

 ### Node.Js

-The [step-bootstrapper](https://github.com/OctopusDeploy/step-bootstrapper) repository build produces a`node.bootstrapper` package, which is then embedded in server within the `/bin/tools` folder.
+The [step-bootstrapper](https://github.com/OctopusDeploy/step-bootstrapper) repository build produces the `node.bootstrapper` package, which is then embedded in server within the `/bin/tools` folder.

 ### DotNet